PADAS/das-web-react/CONTRIBUTING.md

 In short, when you submit code changes, your submissions are understood to be under the same [Apache License](LINK_TO_LICENSE_FILE_HERE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by [opening a new issue]().

 **When filing a bug report**, make sure to include:
 - A quick summary and/or background